docutils/docutils/docutils/docs/user/config.rst

 auto_id_prefix
 --------------

-Prefix prepended to all auto-generated `identifier keys` generated within the document, after id_prefix_.
-Ensure the value conforms to the restrictions on identifiers in the output format, as it is not subjected to the `identifier normalization`_.
+Prefix for identifiers_ of elements without a `reference name`_ (after an eventual id_prefix_).
+The value is not subjected to the `identifier normalization`_ so users must ensure it conforms to the restrictions on identifiers in the output format.

-A trailing "%" is replaced with the tag name (new in Docutils 0.16).
+A trailing "%" is replaced with the `Doctree element name`_;
+a number is added for disambiguation.

 :Default: "%" (changed from "id" in Docutils 0.18).
 :Option:  ``--auto-id-prefix`` (hidden, intended mainly for programmatic use).